Groups definable in partial differential fields with an automorphism: Preliminaries

 \end{fact}

-Both assertions are well-known, but we were not able to find easy references.
-The first assertion follows from the fact that if $g\in G(K)\setminus Z(G(K))$, then the infinite irreducible Zariski closed set $(g^{G(K)}g\inv)$ is connected, contains $1$, and therefore generates a Zariski closed normal subgroup of $G(K)$, which must equal $G(K)$.
+Both assertions are well-known, but we were not able to find an easy reference for the first assertion: it follows from the fact that if $g\in G(K)\setminus Z(G(K))$, then the infinite set $(g^{G(K)}g\inv)$ is Zariski closed and irreducible, contains $1$, is closed under conjugation, and therefore generates a Zariski closed normal subgroup of $G(K)$, which must equal $G(K)$ since $G$ has no proper infinite normal algebraic subgroup.
 The second is also well-known, see for instance Theorem~3.2 in \cite{KRT}.